Nigeria: Agriculture

-In 2021, about 23.4% of Nigeria's GDP is contributed by agriculture, forestery and fishing combined.
-As far as cassava is concerned, Nigeria is the world's largest producer.
-Further major crops include beans, sesame, cashew nuts, cocoa beans, groundnuts, gum arabic, kolanut, maize (corn), melon, millet, palm kernels, palm oil, plantains, rice, rubber, sorghum, soybeans and yams.
-Cocoa is the leading non-oil foreign exchange earner.
-Rubber is the second-largest non-oil foreign exchange earner.
+In 2021, about 23.4% of Nigeria's GDP is contributed by agriculture, forestry and fishing combined.
+Nigeria is the world's largest producer of cassava.
+Additional major crops include maize, rice, millet, yam beans, and guinea corn (sorghum).
+Cocoa is the principal agricultural export, and one of the country's most significant non-petroleum products.
+Nigeria is also one of the world's top twenty exporters of natural rubber, generating $20.9 million in 2019.

-Before the Nigerian civil war, Nigeria was self-sufficient in food.
+Before the Nigerian Civil War and the oil boom, Nigeria was self-sufficient in food.
 Agriculture used to be the principal foreign exchange earner of Nigeria.
 Agriculture has failed to keep pace with Nigeria's rapid population growth, and Nigeria now relies upon food imports to sustain itself.
 It spends US$6.7 billion yearly for food imports, four times more than revenues from food export.
-The Nigerian government promoted the use of inorganic fertilizers in the 1970s.
+The Nigerian government promoted the use of inorganic fertilisers in the 1970s.

-Nigeria's rice production increased by 10% from 2017/18 to 2021/22 to 5 million tonnes a year, but could hardly keep up with the increased demand.
-Rice imports therefore remained constant at 2 million tonnes per year.
+Nigeria's rice production increased by 10% from 2017/18 to 2021/22, reaching 5 million tonnes per year, but it failed to keep up with rising demand.
+Consequently, rice imports remained steady at 2 million tonnes annually.
 In August 2019, Nigeria closed its border with Benin and other neighbouring countries to stop rice smuggling into the country as part of efforts to boost local production.

-Until now, Nigeria exported unhusked rice but had to import husked rice, the country's staple food. - The rice mill in Imota, near Lagos, is intended to handle the corresponding processing at home, improve the balance of trade and the labour market, and save unnecessary costs for transport and middlemen.
+Until now, Nigeria exported unhusked rice but had to import husked rice, the country's staple food.
+The rice mill in Imota, near Lagos, is designed to handle the processing at home, improve the balance of trade and the labour market, and save transport and middlemen costs.
 When fully operational at the end of 2022, the plant, the largest south of the Sahara, is expected to employ 250,000 people and produce 2.5 million 50-kg bags of rice annually.

-Fossil fuels

-Nigeria is the 12th largest producer of petroleum in the world, the 8th largest exporter, and has the 10th largest proven reserves.
-Petroleum plays a large role in the Nigerian economy, accounting for 40% of GDP and 80% of government earnings.
-However, agitation for better resource control in the Niger Delta, its main oil-producing region, has led to disruptions in oil production and prevents the country from exporting at 100% capacity.